HashEx/truffle-boilerplate/README.md

 This is the HashEx boilerplate for creating truffle contracts.

-Repository comes with preinstalled and confirured test coverage report, linter and unit test helpers.
+Repository comes with preinstalled and configured test coverage report, linter and unit test helpers.

 Pull requests are appreciated.